 It's common to feel overwhelmed by an upcoming surgery.
 Children’s Hospital Colorado’s pediatric spine team provides information during appointments and in Spine Class to help you feel comfortable and prepared.

 Our patients often want to know what might change in their day-to-day lives after surgery.
 Here are answers to frequently asked questions:

 How long will I be in the hospital after spine surgery?

 Patients are typically in the hospital for 2 to 3 days for spine surgery and recovery.

 How long do I have to wait to shower after surgery?

-You’ll have a chance to shower at least once while you're in the hospital.
+You’ll probably have an opportunity to shower at least once while you’re in the hospital.
 When you get home, you can shower as often as you’d like.
-It’s best to avoid a bath, the swimming pool and hot tubs until your surgeon says it's okay, which is usually about a month after surgery.
+However, we recommend avoiding baths, swimming pools and hot tubs until your surgeon says it's OK, which is usually about a month after surgery.

 What should I know about transitioning back to school after spine surgery?